SiebenCorgie/orbital/README.md

 - Relative (to the oscillator frequency) and absolute frequency modulation: This allows you to either model interesting absolute soundscapes, or soundscapes that change relative to the currently played key.
 - Polyphony: Up to 10 concurrent voices.
 - Sample correct midi event offsets
-- 5 stage ADSR Midi-filter including: delay, attack, hold, decay, sustain level, release.
+- 5 stage ADSR Midi-filter including: delay, attack, hold, decay, sustain level and release.
-- High quality sin based oscillators
+- High quality cos based oscillators
 - Two voice composition options: Linear (clear for less voices), Sigmoid (Warm distortion for more voices).

-## Planed features
-- SIMD implementation: Currently all oscillators in a bank are processed sequentially using sine waves.
-This produces a high quality result.
-The CPU load hover could be reduced dramatically if SIMD and, for lower frequencies a sine approximation was used.
-- Phase modulation and amplitude: Maybe let the user chose the type of modulation on a *per planet* basis.
+- SIMD oscillator implementation using [portable-simd](https://github.com/rust-lang/portable-simd) and [sleef-rs](https://crates.io/crates/sleef).

 ## Getting the plugin

 There are two ways: Either you use the build instructions below, or you write me on one of the platforms mentioned on [siebencorgie.rs](https://siebencorgie.rs) and I'll try to send you a recent version when I have time.

 ## Building
 To build, install a [Rust toolchain and Cargo](https://www.rust-lang.org/).
+Make sure you are using the `nightly` toolchain.

 After that issue the following command in a terminal:
 ``` shell
 cargo xtask bundle orbital --release
 ```